Brian3647/nakme/docs/README.md

 }
 ```

-If the response has any status code that isn't between 200 and 399, you can safely handle it as an error.
+If the response has any status code that isn't between 200 and 399, you can safely handle it as an error (see above).
 Any response with this body:

 ```go
 {